lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     * If `selected_sequence_length > 1`, `data` will contain a `sequence_information.json`
       file with information about the selected sequences (filenames, video frame timestamps, ...).
       Head to :ref:`sequence-selection` for more details on sequence selection.
+* log.txt
+   A file containing useful log messages for debugging.
+In case your job does not get processed properly and an error occured this file contains more detailed information about what went wrong.
 * filenames:
    This directory contains lists of filenames of the corrupt images, removed images, selected images and the images which were removed because they have an exact duplicate in the dataset.